At SRD Homes in Hyderabad, 40 children share three worn-out computers.

 This isn’t just about code.
 It’s about confidence.
 Careers.
 A sense of what’s possible.

-If you believe in that—if you want to help make it happen—here’s how:
+If you believe in that—if you want to help make it happen—here’s how :

-Donate: Fund laptops, learning tools
+Donate: Fund laptops, learning tools, and mentorship

 Volunteer: Mentor a student, teach a session, share your skills